retention curves for android apps

 Source: Imore.com

-9. Use deep links
+11. Use deep/universal links

 Deep links are a special kind of URLs that can take you to a specific part of an app.
+If you haven’t installed the app, they would instead direct you to the App Store or open up your desktop browser.

-But how can this improve customer engagement?
+But how can this improve user engagement?

 Source: Android Guys

-One way to do this is to send out deep-linked individualized invitations.
-When a potential user taps the URL, it can take them to a customized sign-in screen inside of your app with some of the fields already filled to streamline the procedure.
+To enhance onboarding, you can send out deep-linked personalized invitations.
+When a potential user taps the URL, it can take them to a customized sign-in screen in your app.
+Even better, some of the fields will already be filled to streamline the procedure.
+A deep link can also provide users with a shortcut to the permissions page in case they’ve declined something really useful.

 Finally, deep links can give you insights into user behavior.
 Customers can open or install your app via targeted ads, content shared on social networks/messengers/email/SMS, or via the referral programs.